Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Data Application

 \subsection{Data Exploration}

 Figure \ref{fig:distribution-risk-score} displays the distribution of the risk score (defined in the figure caption) by trial and treatment group.
-This figure shows that there are substantial differences in the distribution of the risk score across trials which indicates that the probability of infection varies considerably between trials.
+This figure shows that there are substantial differences in the distribution of the risk score across trials, indicating that the probability of COVID-19 varies considerably between trials.
 These between-trial differences underscore the importance of accounting for trial-specific baseline risks when estimating the surrogate index.
-We initially included the risk score in the surrogate index estimation but later decided against it as this obscured the interpretation because the risk score is estimated from the placebo-arm data (including the clinical endpoint) in each trial separately and, hence, would only be known in new trials after observing the clinical endpoint.
+We initially included the risk score in the surrogate index estimation but later decided against it because it obscured the interpretation: the risk score is estimated from the placebo-arm data (including the clinical endpoint) in each trial separately and hence would only be known in a new trial after observing the clinical endpoint.

 Figure \ref{fig:distribution-titers} displays the distribution of IgG Spike, nAb ID50, and adjusted nAb ID50 by trial and treatment group, revealing substantial differences in the distribution of the antibody markers across trials.
 Furthermore, the distributions of these markers do not completely overlap between trials.
 This lack of overlap makes trial-level overfitting more likely, as further discussed in Appendix \ref{appendix:overfitting-of-the-surrogate-index-estimator}.